ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 		<tr>
 			<td>Upload adapter</td>
 			<td>
-				<p>A piece of code (a class) that handles the image upload from the moment it is requested by the user (e.g. when the file is dropped into the content) to the moment a server returns a response to the requested upload.
+				<p>A piece of code (a class) that handles the image upload from the moment it is requested by the user (e.g. when the file is dropped into the content) to the moment the server returns a response to the requested upload.
 A bridge between the feature and the server.</p>
 				<p>Upload adapters are used by other plugins like {@link module:image/imageupload~ImageUpload image upload} to connect to the server and fetch the response.
 For every user action (e.g. when a file is dropped into the content), a new upload adapter instance is created.</p>
 				<p>CKEditor 5 comes with some {@link features/image-upload#official-upload-adapters official upload adapters} but you can also <a href="#implementing-a-custom-upload-adapter">implement your own adapters</a>.</p>
-				<p>See the <a href="#how-does-the-image-upload-work">"How does the image upload work?"</a> section to learn more</p>
+				<p>See the <a href="#how-does-the-image-upload-work">"How does the image upload work?"</a> section to learn more.</p>
 			</td>
 		</tr>
 		<tr>
 			<td>{@link module:upload/filerepository~UploadAdapter `UploadAdapter`} interface</td>
 			<td>
 				<p>An interface defining the minimal API required to create an upload adapter.
-In other words, it tells you what methods your upload adapter class must have in order wo work.</p>
+In other words, it tells you what methods your upload adapter class must have in order to work.</p>
 				<p>See <a href="#the-anatomy-of-the-adapter">"The anatomy of the adapter"</a> section to learn more.</p>
 			</td>
 		</tr>
 		<tr>
-			<td>{@link module:upload/filerepository~FileRepository File repository} plugin.</td>
+			<td>{@link module:upload/filerepository~FileRepository File repository} plugin</td>
 			<td>
 				<p>A central point for managing file upload in CKEditor 5.
 It glues upload adapters and features using them:</p>
 				<ul>